janhq/jan/docs/docs/about/faq.md

 For troubleshooting, you should reach out on Discord and check GitHub for assistance and support from the community and the development team.

-## Can I self host?
+## Can I self-host?

 Yes!
 We love the self-hosted movement.
-Jan is available as a Helm chart / docker composes which can be run across home servers or even production level environments.
+Jan is available as a Helm chart/ Docker composes which can be run across home servers or even production-level environments.

 ## Are you hiring?

 We often hire directly from our community.
-If you are interested to apply, please see our careers page [here](https://janai.bamboohr.com/careers).
+If you are interested in applying, please see our careers page [here](https://janai.bamboohr.com/careers).